The Great Depression sank its teeth into the American economy in 1929 and didn’t let go for a full decade.

 Dad had a knack for maintaining a relatively consistent lifestyle in spite of upticks in income over the years.
 He was a firm believer in investing the extra money from raises and bonuses instead of upgrading to a bigger house or newer car.

-As much as it annoyed me in my youth, this strategy has helped me easily adapt to the economic ups and downs of the new millennium.
+As much as it annoyed me in my youth, this strategy has helped me easily adapt to the economic ups and downs of this millennium.

 5. Saving is just as potent a force as earning